Scytodes

-Scytodes is a genus of spitting spiders that occur all around the world.
-The most widely distributed species is Scytodes thoracica, which originally had a palearctic distribution, but has been introduced to North America, Argentina, India, Australia, and New Zealand.
-The genus was first described by Pierre André Latreille in 1804.
-Spitting spiders have pale yellow bodies with black spots on their cephalothorax, and legs that are characterized by black bands.
+Scytodes is a genus of spitting spiders that occur all around the world, with the most widely distributed species being Scytodes thoracica, originally having a palearctic distribution but has since been introduced to North America, Argentina, India, Australia, Asia and New Zealand.

+Individuals of the genus are generally characterized by their predominant pale yellow coloration and black markings on their cephalothorax compounded with long, thin hairless legs with black bands.